Rural delineation programme Rural delineation programme

 Project details

-To minimise the impact of works on the stakeholders, the nominated contractor, Auckland Transport’s Road Safety engineer and an independent Road Safety Engineer, will be undertaking site visits along the route.
-This is to ensure that the impact of any signage at individual locations: e.g. ensuring signage in proximity to property access; does not impact upon visibility of on-coming traffic.
+To minimise the impact of works on stakeholders and residents, AT’s Road Safety Engineer, our contractor and an independent Road Safety Engineer, will undertake site visits along the routes.
+This is to ensure that the impact of any signage at individual locations, such as signage that is close to property access, does not impact visibility of oncoming traffic.

-As part of the works, the existing road markings along the routes are being upgraded to longer life materials with increased reflective properties.
-This will improve the delineation along the route, particularly at night, and extend the length of time between road marking maintenance works.
+We are upgrading the existing road markings along the routes to longer life materials with increased reflective properties.
+The contractors will begin installing new signs at the same time or after road marking.